buffstop/PepCoopMembership/docs/requirements/index.rst

-Application for membership through a web interface
+Application for Membership Through a Web Interface
 ==================================================